hashstore/hashstore.github.io/_docs/DomainObjects.md

 ### CakeType
 type define what object cake refers to:

-   * INLINE: small piece of data that embeded in cake
+* INLINE: small piece of data that embeded in cake (size is less 33 bytes)
-   * SHA256: refers to blob with that hash
+* SHA256: refers to blob with that hash (ContentCake)
 * PORTAL: premacake that refer CakeStream
 * VTREE: permacake refers VTree
 * DMOUNT: permacake refers DMount specific to host and path

 ### CakeRole
 could be either:

 * synapse - Cake points on leaf blob
 * or neiron - Cake points to blob that contain merkle tree node (like: CakeRack)

+## InlineCake
+date embeded in cake

-## CakeRack
+## ContentCake

-simpliest neiron structure where list of names corespond with equally sized list of cakes. names sorted alphabetically.
+content key of blob

 ## Permacake (AKA Portal)
 Randomly generated content id that stays permanent even so content assocciated with it changes over time.

+## CakeRack

+Simpliest neiron structure where list of names corespond with equally sized list of ca`Cakes`s.
+Names sorted alphabetically.
+Names could be optional, in that case `Cake`s itself assumed to be names and sorted accordingly.
+Optionaly `CakeRack` could include: cakes, create_time, size list

 ## CakeStream

-sequence of blobs possible agregated identified by permacake
+Sequence of `Cake`'s identified by permacake. `Cake` records organized by time, additionaly you can apply symbolic  labels on particular `Cake`s in the stream.

 ## VTree